like2000/PyHEADTAIL/README.md

 - Thoughts
   - Smoothing in the slicing can be done (by weighing the particles in the bins)
-  -	Method to convert directly any kind of value from one coordinate to another without having to define a long list of properties
+  -	Better method to convert directly any kind of value from one coordinate to another, just for this values to be called as properties (like in
   - To be discussed : standard input/output for the functions/objects etc...
-  - To be discussed : shallow copies of objects in the constructor of others
-    - Example : accessing the ring radius in the longitudinal impedance (from GeneralParameters to Beam to Slices to Impedance...)
   - Should we include the normalized density in the slicing ?
   - To be implemented : varying frame for slicing with constant_space (for cases where you don't mind recalculating all the time the impedance)
   - Wake calculations can be improved by doing pure matrix calculations (this might be useful in case you don't have pre-processing)